pretix/pretix/README.rst

 Project status & release cycle
 ------------------------------

-While there is always a lot to do and improve on, pretix by now has been in use for more than a dozen conferences that sold over ten thousand tickets combined without major problems.
+While there is always a lot to do and improve on, pretix by now has been in use for thousands of events conferences that sold millions of tickets combined.
 We therefore think of pretix as being stable and ready to use.

 If you want to use or extend pretix, we strongly recommend to follow our `blog`_.
 We will announce all releases there.
 You can always find the latest stable version on PyPI or in the ``release/X.Y`` branch of